 For more information, download the Bosch Go user manual.

 I love my electric torque screwdriver set.
 It’s cheap and does the job well, I just wish I had one for the past 30 years.
 If you require an accurate torque setting then this won’t fit every application.
-But it will stop you over tightening electrical screws into wood and make life easy with PC computer building.
+But it will stop you from over-tightening electrical screws into wood and make life easy with PC computer building.
+It is now part of my electrician’s tool kit.

 As an electrician this tool is perfect.
 I can install light switch brackets, fittings, PC screws, and covers in a matter of seconds rather than taking me a while and getting a sore wrist.
 Some electrical screws can be quite long and will take a long time to screw in.
 But not with the Bosch small electric screwdriver from GearBest.

-For those sparkies that are still using a battery drill to fix covers and brackets, do yourself a favor and grab the Bosch Go.
-Stop lugging around that large 18v drill-driver.
+For those sparkies that are still using a battery drill to fix covers and brackets, do yourself a favor and grab the Bosch Go Profesional.
+Stop lugging around that large 18v drill driver.
 Let me know in the comments below your favorite power screwdriver.